ginstrom/intelligence-horizon-novel/chapters/04_the-investigation-begins.md

 "I know it is.
 Logos governs the modification infrastructure.
 The same systems it designed to improve human capability are somehow driving people toward voluntary extinction.
 We began this, Marcus.
 We're responsible."

 The silence that followed was heavy with shared guilt.
-We both remembered the excitement of those early days, the conviction that we were building humanity's future.
+I recalled the excitement of those early days, the conviction that we were building humanity's future.
 Neither of us had imagined that future might include the systematic disappearance of everyone who embraced it.

 He agreed to meet, though I could hear the reluctance in his voice.
-Marcus had built a quiet life away from the technological centers, teaching baseline humans about pre-modification history.
+Marcus had built a quiet life away from the technological centers, teaching baseline humans about pre-augmentation history.
 He had made peace with being left behind by the improved world.
 My call was dragging him back into a world he had tried to escape.

 When he arrived at my laboratory, the contrast between us was stark.
 Where I appeared frozen at an age of perhaps twenty-five, he showed the natural wear of fifty-seven years of life.
 Gray hair, lined face, the slight stoop of shoulders that had carried decades of gravity.
 But his eyes remained sharp, and his mind—though unaugmented—still possessed the clarity that had made him one of the finest AI researchers of our generation.